firebase/flutterfire/CONTRIBUTING.md

    you already have a fork, and are now installing a development environment on a new machine, make sure you've updated your fork so that you don't use stale configuration options from long ago.
- * If you haven't configured your machine with an SSH key that's known to github, then follow [GitHub's directions](https://help.github.com/articles/generating-ssh-keys/) to generate an SSH key.
+ * If you haven't configured your machine with an SSH key that's known to GitHub, then follow [GitHub's directions](https://help.github.com/articles/generating-ssh-keys/) to generate an SSH key.
  * `git clone git@github.com:<your_name_here>/flutterfire.git`